 The Company has complied with its reporting requirements under the Workplace Gender Equality Act 2012 (Cth) for the period from 1 April 2013 to 31 March 2014, and has achieved the inaugural 2014 Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality citation.

 The Company makes the following disclosures in relation to the ASX Corporate Governance Principles and Recommendations relating to diversity:

 Measurable objectives and progress (Recommendation 3.3)

-The measurable objectives for achieving gender diversity which have been set by the Board in accordance with the Group Diversity & Inclusion Policy, and our progress towards achieving them, are set out in the table below.
+The measurable objectives for achieving gender diversity which have been set by the Board in accordance with the Group Diversity and Inclusion Policy, and the Company’s progress towards achieving them, are set out in the table below.

-- Increase the number of female non-executive directors on the Board of directors of the Company, as vacancies and circumstances allow, with the aim of achieving a representation of at least 30%.
+- Increase the number of female non-executive directors on the Board of directors of the Company, as vacancies and circumstances allow, with the aim of achieving a representation of at least 30% by 2017.

-- Strengthen the talent pipeline by targeting a 50/50 gender balance in the Australian graduate program intake and an even representation of women and men on NAB's core Australian talent development programs from 2011 onwards.
+- Strengthen the talent pipeline by targeting a 50/50 gender balance in the Australian graduate program intake and an even representation of women and men on the Company’s core Australian talent development programs from 2011 onwards.

-- We have actively encouraged women to join Group subsidiary boards during the year.
-Of the total number of subsidiary directors, the proportion of women has increased to 31% as at 30 September 2013.
+- The Company has actively encouraged women to join Group subsidiary boards during the year.
+Of the total number of subsidiary directors, the proportion of women has increased to 32% as at 30 September 2014.